alexhyang/editor/README.md

 # My personal project - A Text Editor
-This project is a ***light-weight text editor*** similar to Notepad++.
-Users will be able to create new files in computer, open existing files, update the content, and save them to system.
+This project is a ***light-weight text editor*** similar to Notepad++ intended for computer users.
+The editor allows users to create new files in computer, open existing files, update the content, and save them to system.

 The reason I decide to create this project is that some seemingly simple desktop software could have a complex logic behind the screen, such as the Windows' built-in Notepad software.
 Although reinventing the wheel is not a good